matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Outputs:
  - 0-N events the client hasn't seen.
 NB: Deleted state events will be missing a ``content`` key.
 Deleted message events are ``m.room.redaction`` events.
- - New position in the stream.
+ - New position in the stream. (chunk token)
 State Events Ordering Notes:
  - Home servers may receive state events over federation that are superceded by state events previously sent to the client.
 The home server *cannot* send